 Yorkshire Pudding

 Life is a bit repetitive these days.
 But we all have to eat, so I encourage you to use this time to cook new things you’ve never made before.
 You can do it, be daring, be bold, be different–try this!
 Yorkshire pudding is one of the most traditional British dishes there are, although the origins of its creation remain murky even to this day.
-What has been discovered are recipes, some of which that date back to the early 1700’s.
+What has been discovered are recipes, some of which date back to the early 1700s.

 Yorkshire pudding